top of page

 This doesn’t mean it is easy.
 In fact, G-d doesn’t call us to accomplish the easy.
 The easy is not praiseworthy.
 When John F. Kennedy stated the vision to put a man on the Moon, he said,

-“We choose to go to the Moon in this decade and do the other things, not because they are easy, but because they are hard, because that goal will serve to organize and measure the best of our energies and skills, because that challenge is one that we are willing to accept, one we are unwilling to postpone, and one which we intend to win, and the others, too.”
+“We choose to go to the Moon in this decade and do the other things, not because they are easy, but because they are hard because that goal will serve to organize and measure the best of our energies and skills because that challenge is one that we are willing to accept, one we are unwilling to postpone, and one which we intend to win, and the others, too.”
 John F. Kennedy, September 12, 1962

 We must choose to overcome, utilizing the best of our energies and skills.
-HaShem calls us to overcome not because it is easy, but because it is hard.
+HaShem calls us to overcome not because it is easy but because it is hard.
 The early believers in Yeshua and the Sages of Israel surrendered themselves completely to the will of HaShem.
 They were martyred by the Romans, endured baseless hatred for G-d’s glory, and overcame insurmountable challenges.
-We must draw strength from their example and ultimately from Yeshua as we overcome trials and temptation in our own lives.
+We must draw strength from their example and ultimately from Yeshua as we overcome trials and temptations in our own lives.
 To repeat the words of James,

 “Count it all joy, my brothers, when you meet trials of various kinds, for you know that the testing of your faith produces steadfastness.
 And let steadfastness have its full effect, that you may be perfect and complete, lacking in nothing.”
 Yaakov (James) 1:2-4, ESV